UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/7-working_with_alignments.md

 ## The SAM/BAM data structure

 If we understand what information is contained within a file, we can know what decisions to make as we progress with our analysis, so let's have a look at what the data structure is for a SAM/BAM file.
-A SAM/BAM file is `tab-delimited`, which means that each field is separated by a tab, giving a data structure effectively consisting of columns (or fields).
+A SAM file is `tab-delimited`; each field is separated by a tab.
-In order, these are:
+In order, the fields of each record are:

 | 1 | QNAME | Query template/pair NAME |
 | 2 | FLAG | bitwise FLAG |